Nilamata Purana: Summary of the contents

-The Nilamata opens with Janamejaya's enquiry from Vaisampayana as to why the king of Kashmir did not participate in the war of the Mahabharata although his kingdom was not less important than any other in the country.
-Vaisampayana states that some time before the Mababharata war was fought, king Gonanda of Kashmir had been invited by his relative Jarasandha to help him in a war against the yadavas.
-Gonanda complied with his request and was slain on the battle field by Lord Krishna's brother, Balarama.
-In order to avenge his father's death, Gonanda's son Damodara went to Gandhara to fight with lord Krishna who had gone there to attend a Svayamvara.
+The Nilamata opens with Janamejaya's inquiry from Vaisampayana as to why the king of Kashmir did not participate in the war of the Mahabharata although his kingdom was not less important than any other in the country.
+Vaisampayana states that some time before the Mahabharata war was fought, king Gonanda of Kashmir had been invited by his relative Jarasandha to help him in a war against the yadavas.
+Gonanda complied with his request and was slain on the battlefield by Lord Krishna's brother, Balarama.
+In order to avenge his father's death, Gonanda's son Damodara went to Gandhara to fight with Krishna who had gone there to attend a Svayamvara.
 Krishna killed Damodara in the fight but taking into consideration the high sanctity of Kashmir he crowned his rival's pregnant widow Yasovati.
-Damodara's Posthumous son Bala Gonanda was a minor at the time of the great war, so he did not join either the Kauravas or the Pandavas.
+Damodara's posthumous son Bala Gonanda was a minor at the time of the great war, so he did not join either the Kauravas or the Pandavas.

 Vaisampayana points out the importance of Kashmir by referring to its numerous charms and its identification with Uma.
 He points out further that the valley was originally a lake known as Satisaras.
 This leads to the question about the origin of 'Kashmir' to which Vaisampayana replies by relating a dialogue held previously between Gonanda and the sage Brahadasva.